sharedCoop/share/README.md

 Shared
 ======

-Shared board for list all task everyone attended it.
+Shared board to list all task for everyone attended it.